 Professor Dunn served as the Acting Assistant Dean of the Graduate Division at UC Hastings in 2012-2013 and previously served as the Executive Director of the UCSF/UC Hastings Consortium on Law, Science & Health Policy.
 Before joining UC Hastings in 2009, she spent four years as the Law & Policy Advisor for Advancing New Standards in Reproductive Health, a collaborative research group and “think tank” at the University of California, San Francisco.
 She has taught women’s health and reproductive justice at UC Hastings and UC Berkeley Law.

-Courses Taught: Women’s Health & the Law, MSL Legal Research & Writing, and Global Health
+Courses Taught: Women’s Health & the Law, Professional Responsibility, MSL Legal Research & Writing and Global Health

 Expertise: Health Law, Human Subjects Research, Maternal Health & Informed Consent, Adolescent Health, Women’s Health, Reproductive Health & Justice